 Remember that a Facebook profile can be hacked just like any other online account, so the same online safety rules apply.
 Did you sign in on an unsecure network or didn’t sign out of your account on a shared device?
 Don’t serve up your credentials and make life easy for hackers!

 It’s essential to act fast to recover a hacked Facebook account.
-Hackers could be reading your private messages, deleting your personal information, or trying to scam your friends.
+Hackers could be reading your private messages, deleting your personal information, or trying to spam your friends.
 Take these urgent eight steps.

 - Check which devices have been used to access your account by following the steps in the previous list above.
 If anything appears suspicious, immediately click the Log Out of All Sessions option in the lower right-hand corner.